Services: Reproductive Health

 Be Prepared - Emergency Contraception (EC)

 Each of us has faced difficult moments, including sometimes when a contraceptive method is not available or fails.
 Emergency contraception (EC) is a method of potentially preventing pregnancy after unprotected sexual intercourse.
 Emergency contraception is available through Health Services for both immediate and future use.
-If you need EC immediately, come into Student Health Services to get EC the same day or contact the after-hours nurse, if the office is closed when the college is in session.
+If you need EC immediately, come into Student Health Services during regular office hours.
+For after hours it is available over the counter at area pharmacies.
 EC is effective if taken within 5 days after unprotected intercourse has occurred.

 Haverford students also have the option of getting a supply of EC for future use at Student Health Services, without having to schedule an appointment, at a cost of $25.00.
 This is only for women or men who want to have a supply on hand, in case it is needed in the future.
 A supply can be picked up at Student Health Services or you can request a supply be sent to you through campus mail along with instructions for the use of the method and advice.
 The charge will be posted to your student bookstore account.
 Charges to the account will appear as “Student Health Services” and will not specify that you received.
 Studies show you are more likely to take a form of emergency contraception if you have it on hand instead of having to go somewhere to get it.